ECG Audit Checklist & Training: Cut Placement Errors 82%

 • Repeat ECG rate: 15% → 3%

-• Time to competency (new staff): Reduced by 40%
+• Time to competency for new staff: Reduced by 40%

-ECG placement errors aren't just technical imperfections—they're diagnostic landmines.
-According to research published in the American Heart Association journals, electrode misplacement is a significant source of ECG misinterpretation and can lead to both false-positive and false-negative diagnoses.
+ECG placement errors aren't just technical imperfections — they're diagnostic landmines.
+Electrode misplacement is a documented source of ECG misinterpretation that produces both false-positive STEMIs (unnecessary cath lab activations) and false-negative readings (missed infarctions and arrhythmias).

-• 3 unnecessary cath lab activations in 6 months (V1-V2 too high creating false STEMI)
+• 3 unnecessary cath lab activations from V1–V2 placed too high, producing false STEMI patterns

-• 1 missed RV infarction (V4R not performed in inferior STEMI)
+• 1 missed RV infarction when V4R was not performed in inferior STEMI

-• 15% repeat ECG rate (artifact requiring new recording)
+• 15% repeat ECG rate from artifact requiring a new recording

 Most facilities rely on initial training and assume competence persists.
 It doesn't.
 Without ongoing reinforcement:

-Our quality system rests on four pillars.
+Our quality program rests on four pillars.
 Remove any one, and the system weakens significantly.
+The fifth element — hardware foundation — is the prerequisite that makes the whole framework function (more on that below).

 📚